 The fetal age of your baby is now 9 weeks.
 Congratulations, he or she is now a fetus!

 As of 11 weeks, the most critical stage of development is over.
 Now the rapid growth stage begins.

-For those women who have thoughts of miscarriage in mind, your risk drop considerably soon.
+For those women who have thoughts of miscarriage in mind, your risk drops considerably soon.
 You can find miscarriage statistics week by week here.

-Here is what is going on with your baby at 11 weeks pregnant:
+Here is what is going on with your baby this weekt: